Transportation, Lodging and Eating Choices

 Transportation Cost

-Train transportation from (say) Paris to Lake Geneva and back from the Mediterranean should cost a total of a good bit less than 200€ (202023) per person, if your French is good enough to buy your train tickets from the French Railroad French Internet Site well in advance and pick up your ticket at a railway station in France.
+Train transportation from (say) Paris to Lake Geneva and back from the Mediterranean should cost a total of a good bit less than 200€ (202023) per person, if your French is good enough to buy your train tickets well in advance from the French Railroad French Internet Site and pick up your ticket at a railway station in France.
 If you purchase your tickets in Britain or the Untied States from Rail Europe they will be at least 20% more expensive, but that may well be worth it to save trouble.If you buy your tickets at the last minute in France, expect to pay somewhat more than the advance fare.

 I no longer recommend renting a car one-way, as the cost of the rental, drop charge, gas or diesel fuel and tolls will greatly exceed the cost of the train.